FreeCAD/DevelopersHandbook/gettingstarted/dependencies.md

 of the most common ones is included below.
 The main purpose of this document is to highlight the primary dependencies and describe what they do and why FreeCAD needs them.

+## Supported versions

+The head of the main branch of FreeCAD can be compiled from source on systems as old as the oldest currently-supported Ubuntu LTS, which has been chosen as the "reference" system for this purpose.
+That is currently Ubuntu 20.04 LTS, which will reach its EOL in April 2025.
+This ties FreeCAD development to the C++17 standard, Python 3.8 and later, Qt 5.14, and the versions of the required libraries available on that system.
+This will change in
+April 2025 to the C++20 standard, Python 3.10, and Qt 5.15.
+Qt6.4 and later are also fully supported.

 ## Major dependencies

 The following is a brief overview of what each of FreeCAD's most critical 3rd-party library dependencies provide.